 In case of problem, please contact our user support.

 Quality of service¶

-There is 3 levels visibility for a project (and the code it contains):
+There are 3 levels of visibility for a project (and the code that it contains):

 - Internal: the project is visible and may be cloned by any logged user;

 - Public: the project can be cloned without any authentication.
 It will also be listed on the public access directory (

-By default, every new project is set as private but it can inherit its visibility from its parent group.
+By default, every new project is private but can inherit its parent group visibility.

 How to Sign-up¶

 - academic users should register using eduGAIN federation, by clicking on

 - other users may register by clicking